Steven-Zhang98/learning_note/BASIC/BASIC_006_Fibonacci_sequence.md

 print(fib(9))  # Example usage
 ```

-I find some Repeated calculation steps in traditional recursion.
+I found some repeated calculation steps in traditional recursion.
 What if we can store some Intermediate results?
 Our code could be more effective.

 The first step is to ensure a shared dictionary among all fib function calls.
+If we define a dictionary in function arguments, the dictionary will only be determined once.

+Whenever we find a new number not included in the dictionary, it will store the result in this shared memo dictionary and return it to the calculation of the upper level.